Clara Van Wieren

-Clara Van Wieren (born January 25, 2002) is an American ice hockey forward.
-She played college ice hockey for the Minnesota Duluth Bulldogs and was selected 23rd overall by the Toronto Sceptres in the 2025 PWHL Draft.
+Clara Linn Van Wieren (born January 25, 2002) is an American ice hockey forward for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
+She played college ice hockey for the Minnesota Duluth Bulldogs.

 Early life

 Van Wieren was born in Cooperstown, New York, and grew up in Okemos, Michigan.
 She attended Shattuck-Saint Mary's and previously skated in the Honeybaked program.
 At the youth international level she represented the United States with the U18 team in 2019 and 2020.

 Playing career

 College

 Van Wieren joined Minnesota Duluth in 2020–21 and recorded 11 points in 17 games, earning WCHA Rookie of the Month honors in December 2020.

 As a sophomore in 2021–22 she posted 28 points in 40 games.
 She followed with 22 points in 39 games as a junior in 2022–23.
 In 2023–24 she served as an alternate captain, scored 24 points in 39 games, and was named WCHA Outstanding Student-Athlete of the Year.

 In 2024–25, as team captain, she set career highs with 40 points (17 goals, 23 assists) in 39 games and was recognized as a CSC First-Team Academic All-American and an All-WCHA Third Team selection.
 She graduated as UMD’s all-time leader in games played (174) and reached the 100-point milestone.